jonasaugust1/XamarinApp/README.md

 4. Push your changes to your forked repository: `git push origin feature-name`.
 5. Open a pull request, and describe the changes you've made.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Special thanks to the Xamarin community for their valuable resources and support.

 Feel free to reach out if you have any questions or need further assistance.
 Happy coding!